sonalku/receptenboek/README.md

 4. GET "/recipes/all' - API to get all recipes

+5. GET "/recipes/allByPage' - API to get all recipes

-5. GET "/recipes/filters" - Api to get all allowed filters
+6. GET "/recipes/filters" - Api to get all allowed filters

-6. GET "/recipes/search/ingredients" - Api to search recipe based on ingredients
+7. GET "/recipes/search/ingredients" - Api to search recipe based on ingredients

 ## Future scope

-1. Pagination and Sorting is not yet implemented due to time constraint
+1. Sorting is not yet implemented due to time constraint

 2. Integration teting done for Controller but need to work more to utilized embeded mongo correctly